pikapods/docs.pikapods.com/tutorials/finance/actual-1-basics/index.md

 **Actual** is a user-friendly and privacy-focused app designed for efficient financial management.
 Its sleek interface is optimized to ensure a speedy and seamless experience when exploring your finances.

-This guide will walk you through creating an account, importing files and transactions, as well as editing transactions using **Actual**.
+This guide will walk you through creating an account, importing files, and adding transactions manually using **Actual**.

 _[Watch the video tutorial](https://www.youtube.com/watch?v=mdvqzI_SfpQ) for a visual demonstration._